esesmuedgars/IdeaKit/README.md

 iOS 15 adds means to present view controller as a sheet.
 In an [article](https://nemecek.be/blog/108/meet-the-new-bottom-sheet-in-ios-15) [Filip Němeček](https://twitter.com/nemecek_f) describes resizable sheet implementation and customization.
-Alternatively, discover how to create layered and fine-tuned sheet experience in `UIKit` in [Apple's](https://twitter.com/apple) WWDC21 session [video](https://developer.apple.com/videos/play/wwdc2021/10063) by [Russell Ladd](https://www.linkedin.com/in/russellladd).
+Alternatively, discover how to create layered and fine-tuned sheet experience in `UIKit` in [Apple's](https://twitter.com/apple) WWDC21 [session](https://developer.apple.com/videos/play/wwdc2021/10063) by [Russell Ladd](https://www.linkedin.com/in/russellladd).

 ### iOS 15 `UIButton` configuration API

 iOS 15 enhances the way in which we configure `UIButton` appearance and behavior with a new API that takes many common and previously time-consuming layout and styling tasks and turns them into one-line configuration properties.
 [John Sundell](https://twitter.com/johnsundell) in his [article](https://wwdcbysundell.com/2021/uikits-new-button-configuration-api) has a first look on how to use the new button configuration API.
+Alternatively, [Sarun Wongpatcharapakornand](https://twitter.com/sarunw) has written [article](https://sarunw.com/posts/new-way-to-style-uibutton-in-ios15) claiming that, with `UIButton.Configuration`, we are not obligated to subclass `UIButton` anymore.

 ### Core Data with `NSInMemoryStoreType`